LazarosKeisidis/-Combining-Reinforcement-Learning-Techniques-and-Heuristic-Algorithms-for-Solving-the-TSPWR/README.md

-For the time beeing the python functions regarding the Q-learning and SARSA agents and the heuristic improvement algorithm I choose to remain private.
+For the time beeing the python functions regarding the Q-learning and SARSA agents as well as the heuristic improvement algorithm I choose to keep private.
 Nevertheless, within the published thesis there is detailed pseudocode regarding these functions.